sharypovandrey/HOLYIOT_iOS_SDK/README.md

 # API

-To use the HolyIOT API add library in your project as a dependency
+Copy folder Core form HOLYIOT_iOS_SDK project to your project

 Begin to use: